 d.
 District Communications Chair

 e.
-Licensed attorney in active practice who is familiar with law in the country where the crisis occurred and is able to give immediate advice, including confidentiality, potential legal action and liability.
+Licensed attorney in active practice who is familiar with law in the country where the crisis occurred and is able to give immediate advice regarding confidentiality, potential legal action and liability.

 Additional Crisis Management Team members at the discretion of the District Governor: